|Organization Name||Wisconsin Alumni Research Foundation (WARF)|

 |Technology Tags or Keywords|

-The Wisconsin Alumni Research Foundation (WARF) is seeking commercial partners interested in developing methods and compositions for controlling serum phosphate levels in mammals.
+The Wisconsin Alumni Research Foundation (WARF) is seeking commercial partners interested in developing a vitamin D analog that is potentially useful as a chemotherapeutic agent.

 |Detailed Technology Description||